 Travis and Michael were married on a beautiful fall day in the backyard of their gorgeous Indianapolis home, surrounded by their closest friends and family.
 The sky was the perfect shade of blue and big, puffy clouds dotted the horizon.
 It was one of those fall days that felt more like summer and some might argue that it was the prettiest day of the year.

-Using things they’d found at Marshalls and Costco, they transformed their yard into an oasis, complete with twinkling lights, chandeliers and flowers as far as you could see!
+Using things they’d found at Marshalls and Costco, they transformed their yard into an oasis, complete with twinkling lights that looked amazing in the nighttime alongside their outdoor barn lighting.
+There were chandeliers and flowers as far as you could see!
 Champagne was served to guests prior to the ceremony – which included a champagne toast!
 Following the ceremony, which took place in front of their pool, the happy couple joined their family at the architecturally stunning church that is four doors down from their home for portraits.
-It was a beautiful wedding with a ceremony that highlighted their beautiful backyard and their outdoor living spaces.
-Guests were happy and content as they watched the happy couple make their vows.

 As the day faded into evening their reception began.
 Guests entered through a pathway lined with candles and a giant sign that spelled out LOVE.
 A signature drink and hor d’oeuvres greeted them as they found their seats.
 The party went on well into the night and the two grooms could be seen smiling, laughing and holding hands as those they love most surrounded them.

 Tell us about your wedding!
 What was the inspiration behind your day?
 Did you have a specific theme, style or color palette?
 Did you incorporate any cultural or religious traditions in any part of your day?